-Details about required documents are provided in the Required Documents section on page 11.
+Details about required documents are provided in the Common Information section on page 6.

-- Completed application form

-- Proof of residency
+- Completed application form - Proof of residency

-- Work samples (A maximum of 10 documents can be uploaded to the online application.)
+Work samples (A maximum of 10 documents can be uploaded to the online application.)

-- Financial document: SMU DataArts Funder Report OR budget table in the online application (based on financial history).
-See the Financial Reporting Requirements for Organizations section on pages 14-17.
+Financial document: SMU DataArts Funder Report OR budget table in the online application (based on financial history).
+See the Financial Reporting Requirements for Organizations section on page 18.

-- Eligibility verification documents
+Eligibility verification documents

-- For Category 3 only:
+For Category 3 only:

-- o Audited or reviewed financial statements
+Audited or reviewed financial statements

-- A signed statement from the Chief Financial Officer detailing additional direct support received from other City of Houston sources in fiscal year ending 2022 (i.e., Houston First, Parks and Recreation, Planning and Development)
+A signed statement from the Chief Financial Officer detailing additional direct support received from other City of Houston sources in fiscal year ending 2023 (i.e., Houston First, Parks and Recreation, Planning and Development).